Goransg/Abbas_Geddedahl/docs/biosim.rst

                              'age': {'max': 60.0, 'delta': 2},
                              'weight': {'max': 60, 'delta': 2}}
 .. code-block:: python
    :caption: This is an example of histogram specifications for creation of an object in the BioSim class.
-   :name: example simulation setup
+If image directory is provided, the standard value for image name and format is 'dv' and .png.

        sim = BioSim(island_map, ini_herbs, seed=1, vis_years=1,
                     hist_specs={'fitness': {'max': 1.0, 'delta': 0.05},